medic/cht-docs/content/en/core/overview/architecture.md

 ### api

 A NodeJS service which runs on the server as a wrapper around CouchDB.
 It provides security and APIs for browsers and integrations.
 It also includes a custom implementation of filtered replication to allow it to support more concurrent users.
-See more at the [Medic API site](https://github.com/medic/cht-core/tree/master/api) on Github.
+See more at the [CHT Core API repo](https://github.com/medic/cht-core/tree/master/api) on Github.

 ### sentinel

 Another NodeJS service running on the server, sentinel performs actions called transitions every time a document in CouchDB is added or modified.
 Some examples are validations, generating scheduled messages, automatic responses, creating patients, and sending alerts.
-See more at the [Medic Sentinel site](https://github.com/medic/cht-core/tree/master/sentinel) on Github.
+See more at the [CHT Core Sentinel repo](https://github.com/medic/cht-core/tree/master/sentinel) on Github.

 ### PostgreSQL